LogiDaBear/reading-notes/401/ReadingNotes4.md

 ## Things I want to know more about

-How to use python effectively without the internet and what kind of sickness those who came before google had in order to comprehend.
+How to use python effectively without the internet